fantadrinker/myBlogApp/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

+## Build

+This project uses `yarn` to manage its dependencies.

+After cloning this repo, run

+    yarn

+to install dependencies, then run

+    yarn dev-lite

+to host the project locally

 ## Testing

 run `npm run e2etest` after `npm install` for running e2e testing suites for cypress